RUL 11.56.01 - Greek Court Social Event Rule for NC State University Fraternities and Sororities Hosting Social Events

-This rule establishes requirements for Chapters hosting social events on Greek Court.
-The rule is designed to foster a safe environment for members of fraternities and sororities, and their guests.
+This rule establishes requirements for Fraternities and Sororities (“Chapters”) that are recognized by the Department of Greek Life when hosting social events.
+The rule is designed to foster a safe environment for these Chapters and their guests.
 The rule is also designed to complement inter/national organization risk management programs.
-The Department of Greek Life recognizes that Chapters residing on Greek Court provide a social environment that is an important complement to the rigors of the classroom schedule and that Greek social events can provide students with a well-balanced college experience.
+The Department of Greek Life recognizes that Chapters provide a social environment that is an important complement to the rigors of the classroom schedule and that Greek social events can provide students with a well-balanced college experience.

-2.1 Social events held on Greek Court are limited to the following types of events:
+2.1 Social events hosted by Chapters are limited to the following types of events:

-2.1.1 Date Functions: a social event with a guest list that includes only members of the host chapter and one guest per member.
+2.1.1.
+Date Function: a social event with a guest list that includes only members of the host Chapter and one guest per member.
 (Guest list = 2 x roster maximum, 25 minimum)

-2.1.2 Mixers: a social event with a guest list of members from two host chapters; closed to guests not on the host chapters' rosters.
+2.1.2.
+Mixer: a social event with a guest list of members from two host Chapters; closed to guests not on the host Chapters’ roster.
 (Guest list = combined rosters maximum, 25 minimum)

-2.1.4 Special Events: a social event with Alumni, Parents, or special circumstance.
+2.1.4.
+Special Event: a social event with Alumni, Parents, or special circumstance.
 Special Events are subject to this rule unless exceptions are made in writing by the Director of Greek Life.
-To obtain an exception, fraternities and sororities must notify the Director of Greek Life who will determine which requirements of the Rule will apply to the event.
+To obtain an exception, Chapters must notify the Director of Greek Life who will determine which requirements of the Rule will apply to the event.

-2.2 Small (less than 25 people), informal gatherings at a fraternity or sorority house are permitted but are not considered a Social Event subject to this rule.
+2.2.
+Informal Gatherings: which are small (less than 25 people) informal gatherings at a Chapter house, are permitted but are not considered a Social Event subject to this rule.

 3. Duration of Social Events